tuanlamit/python-netmiko-script-2/README.md

 # More on octal cables if you're interested:

-Blue ones
+Blue
    - Length: short
    - Physical numbering on each cable: 1 through 8

      ![blue](https://github.com/tuanlamit/python-netmiko-script-2/assets/128099142/cc30f5dc-1555-4e1a-93be-07ef7056ef0b)

-Green ones
+Green
    - Length: long
    - Physical numbering on each cable: 0 through 7

      ![green](https://github.com/tuanlamit/python-netmiko-script-2/assets/128099142/7d4c3156-7c0d-4a9a-b5f6-b55978e18813)

+Note:
-Note: On the Cisco terminal server, display the line numbers with "show line", each line number maps to a physical console cable
+On the Cisco terminal server, display the line numbers with "show line", each line number maps to a physical console cable.
+Each cable could be extended using an RJ45 coupler.

 # Virtual lab example using the same codes